yunnysunny/linkedlist/readme.md

 ## Node addon

-A node wrapper is supplied, only support lru list now.
+A node wrapper is supplied, only supports lru list now.
 See its [api](doc/jsapi.md).

 ## License